 Every few months, beauty editors are inundated with a new hot ingredient that’s supposed to solve our beauty woes: hyaluronic acid to retain moisture, probiotics to fight inflammation, manuka honey to fight bacteria, caviar (yes, fish eggs) extract to simulate collagen production, and so much more.
 Some of these ingredients work noticeably well, and some of these ingredients are just packaged up nicely and look so pretty on your bathroom counter that you don’t care if they don’t work.
 Now, as a beauty editor, all the beauty samples I receive at my New York office have been THC-free, of course.
-It’s just hemp oil, sometimes cold-pressed, but always non-psychoactive.
+It’s just hemp oil, sometimes cold-pressed, but always non-intoxicating.

 But one potent ingredient that has not made it onto your local Sephora beauty counter is THC or cannabis oil.
 When used topically, the same cannabinoids that you ingest when you smoke or vaporize cannabis bind to different receptors on the body and stay local to the region where they were applied, offering unique benefits—including potential anti-aging effects.
 “Topical application can also help with skin hydration,” dermatologist Whitney Bowe, MD, told Leafly.
 “Cannabis seed oil is rich in fatty acids and can help with hydration when used in topical skin products, and some studies have shown that cannabis can help reduce the sebaceous gland activity, which in turn can help with acne … While traces of CBD and THC may get into your bloodstream, it would be in such small doses that [any psychoactive effects would be] undetectable,” she explained.